 All vaccines contain an active component (the antigen) which generates the protective immune response.

-We are born with some aluminium already stored in our body and continue to add to our aluminium stores through eating, drinking, receiving some vaccines and taking some medicines.
+We are born with some aluminium already stored in our body and continue to add to our aluminium stores through eating, drinking, and some medicines.
+Vaccines contribute very little to this and are given infrequently.
 Even though we regularly consume food and drinks containing aluminium throughout our lifetime, only a small amount of aluminium travels into the blood stream from digestion, the rest comes out in faeces.
 Most of the aluminium that enters our blood stream is quickly processed and removed by the kidneys in urine.
+The small amount that stays in our body is mainly stored in our bones, with some stored in our lungs and brain.

 Excipients are all substances in the finished product, other than the active ingredients.
 Excipients may have been used during the manufacturing process or in the finished pharmaceutical product to maintain quality.